huggingface/blog/how-to-generate.md

 ```
 Output:
 ----------------------------------------------------------------------------------------------------
-0: I enjoy walking with my cute dog.
-It's so good to have the chance to walk with a dog.
-But I have this problem with the dog and how he's always looking at us and always trying to make me see that I can do something
-1: I enjoy walking with my cute dog, she loves taking trips to different places on the planet, even in the desert!
-The world isn't big enough for us to travel by the bus with our beloved pup, but that's where I find my love
+0: I enjoy walking with my cute dog for the rest of the day, but this time it was hard for me to figure out what to do with it.
+When I finally looked at this for a few moments, I immediately thought, "
+1: I enjoy walking with my cute dog.
+The only time I felt like walking was when I was working, so it was awesome for me.
+I didn't want to walk for days.
+I am really curious how she can walk with me
-2: I enjoy walking with my cute dog and playing with our kids," said David J. Smith, director of the Humane Society of the US.
+2: I enjoy walking with my cute dog (Chama-I-I-I-I-I), and I really enjoy running.
+I play in a little game I play with my brother in which I take pictures of our houses.

-"So as a result, I've got more work in my time," he said.

 ```

 Cool, now you should have all the tools to let your model write your